 While dogs love chewing on bones, it’s best to avoid giving your dog poultry bones, including turkey bones.

-Surprisingly, turkey necks are a highly nutritious treat that can be safe for your dog when prepared correctly.
-Similar to chicken feet, chicken necks, and duck necks, turkey necks are often freeze-dried or dehydrated, making the texture of the bone a more digestible and safe treat for your pup compared to cooked bone.
+Surprisingly, though, turkey necks are a highly nutritious treat that can be safe for your dog when freeze-dried or dehydrated.
+These preparation methods remove the risks of eating raw meat and make the texture of the bone more digestible compared to cooked bone.
 Turkey necks also have dental benefits, helping to remove build-up on teeth and improve bad breath.
-Always consult your vet prior to serving them treats with bones in it, as there are potential risks.
+Always consult your vet prior to serving them treats with bones in it, as there are still potential risks.

 Dogs should not eat turkey skin due to its high fat content.2 Like other poultry, the skin should be taken off before feeding it to your dog to avoid conditions like pancreatitis.
 Skipping the skin also helps prevent your dog from developing other health conditions that can prevent your dog from living a long life, like obesity.
 No need to worry if you accidentally left a little bit of skin on the turkey, though.
 While it’s not recommended, it won’t hurt your dog if it happens once or twice.

 Turkey can be prepared in a variety of ways, and their safety for your dog depends on how much it’s been processed to get to its final state.
 For example, if turkey is packaged with a lot of sodium, it might be best to avoid feeding it to your dog.
 Here are a few common turkey preparations and whether or not they’re safe for your pup to eat:

 - Can dogs eat ground turkey?
 Yes, as long as it’s cooked without extras like oils or seasonings

 - Can dogs eat turkey bacon?
 It’s not a good idea because turkey bacon is high in sodium